Skip to content

 LLM judges exhibit position bias in multi-choice settings.
 AutoRubric shuffles options by default:

-# Default: shuffling enabled
+# Default: shuffling enabled, seed auto-generated

 grader = CriterionGrader(llm_config=config)